bgd-labs/aave-proposals-v3/src/20240319_Multi_ContangoFlashborrower/ContangoFlashborrower.md

 ## Motivation

-this AIP is the natural following of [AIP 48](https://vote.onaave.com/proposal/?proposalId=48&ipfsHash=0x925b92bc979665e02c8d91956e8c01dd9e5e4b9fbb3e2c5ab018b4a6a91e6d00) that successfully added a set of 4 protocols into the FlashBorrower protocol whitelist.
+This AIP is the natural following of [AIP 48](https://vote.onaave.com/proposal/?proposalId=48&ipfsHash=0x925b92bc979665e02c8d91956e8c01dd9e5e4b9fbb3e2c5ab018b4a6a91e6d00) that successfully added a set of 4 protocols into the FlashBorrower protocol whitelist.
 One of them was Contango and this proposal will extend this whitelisting to all networks.

 ## Specification